 and the process.
 4. Information Discuss and apply methods, techniques and tools for information modelling, management and security 4.4.1 Recognise the basic principles of computer data representation and organisation.
-4.5.1 Explain and deploy the principles of database design and usage.4.5.2 Describe the principles of information security.
+4.5.1 Explain and deploy the principles of database design and usage.
+4.5.2 Describe the principles of information security.
 4.6.1 Systematically apply software engineering tools for designing and creating appropriate software systems.
-5. Teamwork Work independently and as a team, demonstrating time-management and organisational skills.
+5. Teamwork Work independently and as part of a team on large-scale practical applications in a professional environment, demonstrating time-management, communication, and organisational skills.
 5.4.1 Complete and manage the delivery of multiple pieces of individual and team-based work.
-5.5.1 Put into practice industry- standard team working principles and methodologies.
+5.4.2 Complete a small team-based project.
+5.5.1 Explain and put into practice industry-standard team working principles and methodologies.
 5.6.1 Plan and deliver a large-scale individual project.
+5.6.2 Work in a professional computer science environment, independently and in communication with a team and the wider organisation, completing tasks required to a high level.
 6. Independence Develop and demonstrate new skills independently.
 6.4.1 Deliver a medium-sized group project incorporating elements of self-learning.
 6.5.1 Deliver a large group project incorporating elements of self-learning.
 6.6.1 Deliver a large individual project incorporating elements of self-learning.
 7. Cutting Edge Explain and apply knowledge of cutting-edge topics in computer science.
 7.6.1 Explain and apply knowledge of cutting-edge topics of computerscience.
 8. Professionalism Discuss and appreciate the professional, commercial, moral, and ethical aspects of computer-based systems.
-8.4.1 Follow codes of conduct in informal team-based environments.
-8.4.2 Recognise the wider societal context of software systems and the developer responsibilities.
-8.5.1 Follow codes of conduct in professional team-based environments.
-8.5.2 Develop code to meet external and commercial, rather than self-driven, requirements.
-8.6.1 Reflect on the societal and professional impact of a large-scale software product.
+8.4.1 Follow codes of conduct in informal team-based environments.8.4.2 Recognise the wider societal context of software systems and 8.5.1 Follow codes of conduct in professional team-based environments.8.5.2 Develop code to meet external and commercial, rather than self- 8.6.1 Reflect on the societal and professional impact of a large-scale software product.